 - Currents—The user's Currents profile is unavailable.
 If the user is the sole owner of a community, the community will remain.
-For details about what happens to a suspended Currents profile, see Currents profile suspensions.
+For details about what happens to a suspended Currents profile, go to Currents profile suspensions.

 - Non-core services—Content in the user's non-core services, such as YouTube and Blogger, is unavailable to the user.

 If you suspend a user's account while they're in a chat in classic Hangouts, the user can continue to participate until the session is over.